udemyrailscourse/photo-app-template/README.md

 4) Run rails db:migrate to create the users table

+5) There might be a "Yarn packages are out of date error", if so you can run `yarn install --check-files` as recommended in the message.
+Then try step 4) again.

-5) Run the rails server, preview in the browser and enjoy!
+6) Run the rails server, preview in the browser and enjoy!